 Parking is limited right in the centre of the port; there are some parking bays in Avenida Jaume I and in front of the Miramar Hotel but vacant spaces are very rare, especially during the busier periods and during the summer.
 Also be aware that the summer fiestas tend to result in road closures so we recommend parking outside the immediate port area; there are plenty of spaces available just five minutes’ walk away all year round.

-There is a new municipal parking zone just outside the port area where Avenida del Puerto meets Avenida de Lepanto which was opened in 2017.
+There is a municipal parking zone just outside the port area where Avenida del Puerto meets Avenida de Lepanto.
 It’s no more than five minutes walk to the promenade and is definitely the better option for the busier summer months and during the fiestas of Moors and Christians (July) and Mare de Deu de Loreto (August / September).
 It has recently been renovated to provide a more permanent and secure parking zone as well as some charging points for electric vehicles.

-There is another rough open car-park in Calle Santisimo Cristo del Mar and there are two smaller car-parks in the Port de Xàbia both of which involve driving through the port zone and following the one-way system; it’s a nightmare during the summer months and gets full very quickly so we wouldn’t even bother trying unless it was absolutely essential to try and park right on the seafront.
+There is rough open car-park in Calle Santisimo Cristo del Mar and there are two smaller car-parks in the Port de Xàbia both of which involve driving through the port zone and following the one-way system; it’s a nightmare during the summer months and gets full very quickly so we wouldn’t even bother trying unless it was absolutely essential to try and park right on the seafront.